-Teacher Leader Institute
+Teacher Leader Fellowship Institute

-2nd Annual Teacher Leader Fellowship Program Institute
+Third Annual Teacher Leader Fellowship Program Institute

 CCSU New Britain Campus – Alumni Hall, Student Center